All Episodes

 I'm great.

-Glad uh you check it in on this Tuesday.
+Glad you're checking in on this Tuesday.

 What's on your mind?